 Whisky, also known as Japanese whiskey, is a blended whisky that is typically produced in Japan.
 This style of whisky has everything from single malts to fabulous blends.
 Fine and exquisite whisky is produced at many traditional distilleries in Japan that have won many awards and accolades in the international arena.
 Though relatively unknown to customers outside the country, visitors should definitely try Japanese whisky in restaurants or izakayas.

 A speciality of the island of Okinawa, Japan, awamori is a type of alcoholic drink made from rice using a distillation process.
 Long grain rice is fermented and then distilled to create awamori using an indigenous black koji mould.
 It has about 30 to 60 per cent alcohol content and best enjoyed on the rocks, with water or in cocktails.
 Aged awamori is called ‘kusu’ and you can buy special bottles called 'kara-kara’ for a great experience.

 The perfect accompaniments to your sushi, sashimi or shabu-shabu meals, sake, shochu or yuzushu deserve an equal spot on your Japanese itinerary.
-When in the country, do remember to check out our list of must-try popular Japanese alcoholic drinks and say ‘kanpai’ to good times!
+When in the country, do remember to check out not only the national parks and hot springs, but also our list of must-try popular Japanese alcoholic drinks.
+Say ‘kanpai’ to good times!

 Get Trip101 in your inbox